sixthshift/photoframe/README.md

 # Raspberry Pi Photo Frame

-This project turns your Raspberry Pi into a photo frame using a Waveshare 7-inch e-ink display.
-The Python script displays photos from a specified directory and allows you to navigate through them using two push buttons.
+This project turns your Raspberry Pi into a photo frame using a Waveshare 7.5-inch e-ink display.

 ## Hardware
 - Raspberry Pi Zero W